NebraLtd/hm-diag/README.md

 # Diagnostics Json Layout

+As part of the code the system produces a JSON file which then is used to carry the data over easily to other parts.

 | Variable | Description |
 | --- | --- |
 | ECC | If the ECC Key is detected over I2C |